What are you trying? Are you happy with it?

 <feature>

-<tool>
+With <tool>

-Can it handle colors and lengths?
+Can it handle color

-length
+s and length

 (otherwise ‘tools’ become obstacles)